Alberto Fernández Mindiola

-Alberto Fernández Mindiola (born 1927) is a Colombian singer, guacharaca player, and songwriter.
+Alberto Fernández Mindiola (born 7 April 1927) is a Colombian singer, guacharaca player, and songwriter.

 Fernández is known as the "Golden Voice of Vallenato" (Spanish: La Voz de Oro del Vallenato).
 He was a founding member of Bovea y sus Vallenatos, and has performed with several Colombian musical groups in a decades-long career.

 In 2015 El Espectador wrote that "Fernández's voice is as emblematic of the popular song of the Colombian Caribbean as those of Buitrago and Alejo Durán."

-Biography
+Life and career

 Early life and education

 Fernández was born on 7 April 1927 in Atanquez, at that time in Magdalena and now in Cesar.

 His mother Beatriz Mindiola was born in Riohacha, where her father had moved from the Netherlands.
 His father Luis Fernández played the trumpet, the caja, and the bombo.

 Fernández told El Espectador that he learned to sing and play guacharaca in childhood, and was influenced by musicians who came to Atanquez to play at the Feast of Saint Isidore the Laborer.

 He attended the Liceo Loperena in Valledupar alongside Rafael Escalona, and may have been the first to introduce Guillermo Buitrago to Escalona's compositions.